-In this Insight I’m asking the questions behind Sky Replacement and if it belongs in the grading suite.
+In this Insight I’m asking questions about Sky Replacement and if it belongs in the grading suite.

-The first question I’m asking is how easy are they to do in Resolve which I explain in the insight below in case you have never tried them before.
+The first question I’m asking is: How easy are they to do in Resolve?
+I explain the process in this Insight in case you have never tried them before.

-The second question I’m asking is should we do them?
+The second question I’m asking is: Should we (colourists) do them?

-You can download the Red clip here to try grading yourself before watching my video insight below.
+You can download the Red One Mysterium clip here to try grading yourself before watching my video insight below.

 You can also download the sky here.

-Before you watch my video please have a go at the clip yourself!
+Challenge: Before you watch my video, please have a go at the clip yourself!